Halochkin/CustomWebComponents/OAuth/doc/HowTo_GoogleAuth.md

  But before executing the woker logic, it is necessary to define global variables and their values.
   For complete work Google authentification uses the following variables:

-   * `GOOGLE_CLIENTID=<CLIENT_ID>.apps.googleusercontent.com`.
-Your client ID.
+   * `GOOGLE_CLIENTID=<CLIENT_ID>.apps.googleusercontent.com` - Your _client ID_.
-   * `GOOGLE_CLIENTSECRET=<CLIENT_SECRET>`; Your client Secret.
+   * `GOOGLE_CLIENTSECRET=<CLIENT_SECRET>` - Your _client Secret_.
-   * `GOOGLE_CODE_LINK=https://oauth2.googleapis.com/token`.
-Google Auth access token.
+   * `GOOGLE_CODE_LINK=https://oauth2.googleapis.com/token` - Google Auth access token.

-   	 Google Oauth Token.
      To access the endpoint from your code you need to provide an access token.
 The access token provided in response to the above call to the token endpoint expires pretty quickly, usually in an hour, so it is not sufficient to just store that and reuse it.
 The response is JSON that contains an access token like this:
      ```json
        {
          "access_token": "1/fFAGRNJru1FTz70BzhT3Zg",